MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/menus-and-context-menus.md

 If a particular command will be used frequently and you have the space available, consider placing it directly in its own element so that users don't have to go through a menu to get to it.

-## Menus vs. context menus

-Menus and context menus are similar in how they look and what they can contain.
-The difference is how you let the user access it.

-### When should you use a menu or a context menu?
+## When should you use a menu or a context menu?

 - If the host element is a button or some other command element whose primary role is to present additional commands, use a menu.
 - If the host element is some other type of element that has another primary purpose (such as presenting text or an image), use a context menu.